 The Company has issued senior secured bonds during year 2021 whose interest is bound to 3-month Euribor.
-The nominal value of the bonds is EUR 25.5 million in total and they carry interest at rate of 5.5 % as at December 31, 2021 consisting of margin of 5.5 % plus 3-month Euribor subject to a floor at 0 %.
+The nominal value of the bonds is EUR 25.0 million in total and they carry interest at rate of 7.58 % as at December 31, 2022 consisting of margin of 5.5 % plus 3-month Euribor at 2.08 %.
 Cash and cash equivalents do not carry significant interest.
-The loan receivable from the parent of the Company, Sunborn International Holding Oy amounts to EUR 21 million carries floating interest rate based on 3-month Euribor subject to a floor at 0 % plus marginal, being 7.3 % as at December 31, 2021.
+The loan receivable, amounting to EUR 21 million from the parent of the Company Sunborn International Holding Oy, carries floating interest rate based on 3-month Euribor, being 7.3 % as at December 31, 2022.

-Due to the low interest rate levels, the Company has paid the floor interest of 5.5 % p.a. on its borrowings and in substance the interest rate has been fixed.
-Also the interest rate for the receivable from Sunborn International Holding Oy has been fixed in substance.
+If the Euribor had increased 100 basis points higher or lower during the periods presented, that would have had EUR 0.25 million impact on the interest expense or interest income.
 Possible future fluctuations in interest rates would be mainly offset by the opposite impacts of the changes in interest rates on the receivable and liability.
-Had the Euribor been 50 basis points higher or lower during the periods presented, that would not have had material impact on the interest rate level and its possible impact on future cash outflows.
+The management of the Company monitors changes in the interest rate level and its possible impact on future cash outflows.
 The need for any hedging activity is assessed continuously.